19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 (b) produce a Schedule 3 chemical for a permitted purpose,

-except under and in accordance with the conditions of a licence granted by the Director.
+except under and in accordance with the conditions of a licence granted by the Director-General.

+[49/2007 wef 14/12/2007]

 (3) No person shall produce —